 To close, the characteristics of someone with complicated grief include one or both of the following: (1) The desire to create an alternative reality that is not congruent with the reality of the loss.
 This human impulse, embodied by Wanda (in WandaVision) goes against Worden's task number one.
 Complicated grief also includes (2) the belief, held strongly by Conor and Macha (in Song of the Sea), in bottling up one's grief by making feelings and emotions suspect; here, emotions are not safe.
 This view prevents the griever from doing task number two of Worden's Tasks of Grief.
 These two actions cause the griever to feel stuck in their grief journey.
 Thus, getting unstuck requires one (like Wanda) to face one's fear of drowning in the sea of grief, and develop skills to open up oneself to be in relationship with one's feelings (gently leaning into grief) and learn to wade and swim in it.

-Occupying oneself with busy-ness is something that many people in grief go through.
-Grieving individuals want to return to the old norm by going back to work and just get busy.
+Occupying oneself with busy-ness is something that many people go through, such as those who are grieving or those who are burned out and going through compassion fatigue.
+Many want to return to the old norm by going back to work and just get busy.
 Many will say something like, “You know, I’m keeping myself busy.
 It really helps.”
 And it’s true.
-As a form of distraction from grief, busying does help to some extent.
-It is one of the things that we (in grief support) recommend to bereaved individuals especially if their grief is overwhelming.
+As a form of distraction, busying does help to some extent.
+In grief, for example, it is one of the things that we recommend to bereaved individuals especially if their grief is overwhelming.
 Sometimes we might say, “Do a fun project like gardening, or perhaps do an art work.”
-In grief work, distraction has its place.
+Distraction has its place.

 But unfortunately, we can swing to the extreme with distractions.
 Instead of creating a balanced approach between feeling our feelings, and getting distracted through something that keeps us busy, we end up using busy-ness as a kind of a drug to numb ourselves from our feelings so that we don’t have to feel anything and become self-aware.